KurtTaylan/oop/README.md

 Image: ./documents/answer4-class-diagram.png

 I create SoundBehaviour which implements `Decorator Design Pattern` to build up the behaviour.
 You can find example on ParrotTest

+##Question Section: B,

+##Answer: 1, In addition to the birds, can you model a fish?